RUSA Logo

 Article 8

-Distance traveled is calculated on the basis of the shortest route between checkpoints that can be legally traveled by bicycle.
+The shortest legal and safe distance between successive checkpoints is credited, not the actual route taken.
 Maps or mapping software with accurate mileages will be used to determine distances.
 In the case of forced detours due to road construction, accidents, etc., only the additional mileage verified by a postcard checkpoint or verification by a stamp from a merchant, post office, or police station at the far point of the detour will be counted.
 A business receipt that is imprinted with date, time and location would also be accepted.
 Further, such mileage will be counted only if shown on maps or mapping software.
 No matter the circumstances of any particular detour, a minimum of 360 KM must be ridden in the 24-hour period.

 A successful Arrow team ride counts as 360 KM in RUSA Distance Awards, even if a longer distance was covered in the 24 hours.
 Being domestic events, RUSA Arrows do not count toward any ACP awards.